 Waze has a lot of customization options, particularly in the voice section.
 While Google typically only has one voice option per country or region, Waze has several of them, especially if you speak English.

 Celebrity voices are also available, but those are typically there for promotional purposes and aren’t permanent additions to the app.
+Like the time Microsoft and Waze added the voice of Halo's Master Chief.
 Plus, if you refuse to take orders from a random robot, Waze will let you record your own voice to use instead.

 Waze will also let you pick one of ten vehicle icons that show on screen when you’re actually navigating, including a Formula One race car, a motorbike, or the boring-old arrow.
 Plus you can change your “mood” which essentially lets you customize the avatar other people will see on their own maps.
 Drive enough, or contribute enough to Waze’s dataset, and you can unlock a special mood that features a golden crown.